This is Part II to the continuing saga of deciding which kitchen items will make the cut to be placed on my (and perhaps your) wedding registry.

 When I was twelve years old, I had creme brûlée for dessert at a fancy restaurant my parents took me to for the first time.
 Ever since that magical moment, creme brûlée has been my favorite dessert.
 There’s nothing better than cracking the caramel topping to find creamy custard, even better with a berry compote.

-Unfortunately, I don’t have any ramekins, so no creme brûlée has been torched in my kitchen.
+Unfortunately, I don’t have any ramekins, so no creme brûlée has been torched in my kitchen (Oh!
+By the way… a kitchen torch is an awesome tool to have!).
 Yet.
 Ramekins are great for all kinds of custard, individual fritattas, our individual fruit crisps.
 These are definitely making it on to my registry!

 What to buy: Norpro 6 Piece Porcelain Ramekin Set.
 A 6-piece set should be enough to serve a small dinner party, but if you usually throw bigger shindigs, buy two sets or get something a little bigger.